 Back to questions

 Assume there are three Spotify tables containing information about the artists, songs, and music charts.
-Write a query to determine the top 5 artists whose songs appear in the Top 10 of the table the highest number of times.
-From now on, we'll refer to this ranking number as "song appearances".
+Write a query to find the top 5 artists whose songs appear most frequently in the Top 10 of the table.

 Column Name | Type |